jef-fortunahamid/Github-and-Markdown-Beginners-Guide/README.md

 ![image](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/d6128b9c-b2f4-48ce-9760-b8d43197fc60)

 and click on it.
 This will pop up and click on "New repository".

 ![image](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/9d7b6801-1aea-469f-95b5-89fff120ca1d)

-The last option is, on the top-left most you'll see you account button and if you clink on it it will show this pop-up:
+The last option is, on the top-left most you'll see your account button and if you click on it, this pop-up will show:
 ![image](https://github.com/jef-fortunahamid/Github-and-Markdown-Beginners-Guide/assets/125134025/77af0a5a-623b-4391-a577-e848ce56b6a8)

 Click on "Your repositories" and this page shows up: